f5devcentral/f5-rseries-training/docs/rseries_security.rst

     }
     prompt$

-The second exception allows a user to change their password using the the following POST command: **operations/openconfig-system:system/aaa/authentication/f5-system-aaa:users/user=${username}/config/change-password**.
+The second exception allows a user to change their password using the following POST command: **operations/openconfig-system:system/aaa/authentication/f5-system-aaa:users/user=${username}/config/change-password**.
 An example is provided below.

 .. code-block:: bash